 The good news is that as a First Time Buyer you only need to put down 10% of the properties purchase price upfront.
-Second time buyers have to stump up a whopping 20% for the deposit, but can only borrow 3.5 times thier gross income.
+Second time buyers also have to stump up 10% for the deposit, but can only borrow 3.5 times thier gross income.

 That said it still makes sense to maximise your deposit if you can.

 Ramping up the deposit reduces the mortgage size, which can knock thousands off the interest you will pay or may even help you afford a property that the Central Bank rules may have put out of reach.